-Chickenpox is a viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more that's more common in children than in adults.
+Chickenpox is a viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more that's more common in children than in adults.

 Chickenpox causes fever and an itchy rash of small, raised blisters or crusted spots

 Chickenpox usually isn’t serious in healthy children—they almost always get better with no problems